Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] When calculated and estimated, the total amount of technical debt shows exactly how long until the Product Owner can release the Increment.
 - [x] It leads to false assumptions about the current state of the system, specifically of an Increment being releasable at the end of a Sprint.
 - [x] As development progresses and code is added, the system becomes more difficult to stabilize, which results in future work being slowed down in unpredictable ways.
-- [ ] It enhances transparency for the Product Owner as a Development Team is not allowed to do additional feature development in a Sprint as long as there is technical debt.
+- [ ] It enhances transparency for the Product Owner as a Developers are not allowed to do additional feature development in a Sprint as long as there is technical debt.

 **[⬆ Back to Top](#table-of-contents)**

-### A Development Team is required to deliver a done Increment by the end of a Sprint.
+### The Developers are required to deliver a done Increment by the end of a Sprint.
 Select two statements that explain what "Done" means. (choose two)

-- [ ] All work the Development Team is willing to do.
+- [ ] All work the Developers are willing to do.
 - [ ] Ready for integration.
-- [x] No work left from the definition of "Done".
+- [x] No work left from the Definition of Done.
 - [ ] Whatever the Product Owner defines as quality.
 - [x] All work to create software that is ready to be released to end users.